turingschool/curriculum/source/projects/mastermind.markdown

 ### 3. Test-Driven Development

 * 4: Application is broken into components which are well tested in both isolation and integration
-* 3: Application is well tested but does not balance isolation and integration tests
+* 3: Application uses tests to exercise core functionality, but has some gaps in coverage and leaves edge cases untested.
-* 2: Application makes some use of tests, but the coverage is insufficient
+* 2: Application tests some components but has many gaps in coverage.
 * 1: Application does not demonstrate strong use of TDD

-### 4. REPL Interface
+### 4. REPL Interface and Game Functionality

-* 4: Application's REPL goes above and beyond expectations to improve the gameplay
+* 4: Application's REPL goes above and beyond expectations and application includes one or more extensions
-* 3: Application's REPL is clear and pleasant to use
+* 3: Application's REPL is clear and pleasant to use and application fulfills base expectations from the project spec
-* 2: Application's REPL has some inconsistencies or rough edges
+* 2: Application's REPL has inconsistencies and/or there are errors in base gameplay
-* 1: Application's REPL has enough problems as to make play difficult
+* 1: Application's REPL has several issues or application fails to run

 ### 5. Breaking Logic into Components

-* 4: Application is expertly divided into logical components such that individual pieces could be reused or replaced without difficulty
+* 4: Application effectively breaks logical components apart with clear intent and usage
-* 3: Application effectively breaks logical components apart with clear intent and usage
+* 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
-* 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear
+* 2: Application has some logical components but divisions of responsibility are inconsistent or unclear and/or there is a "God" object taking too much responsibility
 * 1: Application logic shows poor decomposition with too much logic mashed together